ParaGroup/StreamBenchmarks/README.md

 Dataset files are quite large.
 For same applications, the scripts to generate them have been provided in this repository.
 For the other applications, send an email to me.

 # Contributors
 The main developer and maintainer of this repository is [Gabriele Mencagli](mailto:mencagli@di.unipi.it).
+Other authors of the source code are two former Master Student in my group, Alessandra Fais and Andrea Cardaci.